A day in the life of an exterminator: NYC 'rat killer' gasses rodents

-NEW YORK (PIX11) — There are millions of rat stories in New York City, but perhaps none quite like those from an exterminator.
+NEW YORK (WPIX) — New York City is one of the rattiest cities in the U.S., and there are millions of rat stories from the Big Apple, but perhaps none quite like those from an exterminator.

+Nexstar’s WPIX got a first-hand look at the never-ending job of a “rat killer” by spending the day with one who is doing his job a little differently.

-Deodato is using a method that’s less common than the typical rat bait stations that most exterminators put out.
-It’s called Burrow X. He puts the hose down into the rat holes.
+Deodato uses a method that’s less common than the typical rat bait stations most exterminators put out.
+It’s called Burrow X, and the process starts when Deodato puts a hose into the rat holes.

 “The Burrow X machine gives out carbon monoxide, and they are dying from the exposure to the carbon monoxide,” Deodato explained.
 “If you have an active area, it eliminates it in 3 to 5 minutes.”